unclecode/groq-vision-evaluation/README.md

 ### 2.2 Prompts and Ground Truths

-For each image, we prepared multiple prompts to test different aspects of the models' performance.
+For each image, we prepared multiple prompts using the judge LLM (Claude 3.5 Sonnet) to test different aspects of the models' performance.
 Here's the detailed breakdown:

 ```json
 {